Project-MONAI/VISTA/vista3d/README.md

 ## 2. CVPR2025 research repo (current codebase, CT only)
 This research repo is for reproducing results for the CVPR2025 [paper](https://arxiv.org/pdf/2406.05285) with all the model training and evaluation code, built upon MONAI1.3.
 We will not update this repo in the future.
 See [details](./README_research.md)

+For local `scripts.infer` usage in this research code, inference now prepares the MONAI 1.3 VISTA3D checkpoint automatically from Hugging Face file `nvidia/NV-Segment-CT/vista3d_pretrained_model/model_monai1.3.pt` when `models/model.pt` is missing.
+The helper also touches the Hugging Face download counter on each inference initialization.
+Set `huggingface.enabled: false` in `configs/infer.yaml` if you want to require a local checkpoint only.